 Make sure the lawyer you choose has handled the type of case you are now facing.
 Our Fairfax criminal defense attorneys have represented individuals in all of the types of cases listed above.
 Please contact us at (703) 952-5801 so we can discuss what we can do for you regarding the felony charge(s) you are facing.

-Defense for Misdemeanor Charges
+Defense for Misdemeanor Charges in Virginia

 If you are charged with a misdemeanor in Virginia, you will be given a trial date.
 If the misdemeanor charge carries a possibility of jail time, then you have a right to a lawyer.
 The court can appoint a lawyer for you, but you cannot choose that person.
 Instead, we highly recommend that you hire your own legal representation to defend you in court.
 Doing so will better ensure that you are represented by an experienced lawyer who has thoroughly examined every aspect of your case and prepared a strategic defense on your behalf.